jeno1990/Distributed-Weather-Forecasting-with-Pyspark/README.md

 ## Prerequisites
 Before running this project, ensure you have the following installed and configured:
-- Python 3.7 or later
 - Apache Spark
 - Hadoop with HDFS
-- PySpark library

 ## Installation